csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 An alternative approach which is used by the PayPal system is for both the purchaser and the merchant to have an account on a common platform, and the money transfer happens entirely within the common platform.
 The purchaser first loads her account with money using a credit card, and can then transfer money to the merchants account.
 This approach has been very successful with small merchants, since it does not require either the purchaser or the merchant to run any software.

-**26.4 Main-Memory Databases**
+## 26.4 Main-Memory Databases

-To allow a high rate of transaction processing (hundreds or thousands of trans- actions per second), we must use high-performance hardware, and must exploit
+To allow a high rate of transaction processing (hundreds or thousands of trans- actions per second), we must use high-performance hardware, and must exploit parallelism.

-**1106 Chapter 26 Advanced Transaction Processing**

-parallelism.
 These techniques alone, however, are insufficient to obtain very low response times, since disk I/O remains a bottleneck—about 10 milliseconds are required for each I/O, and this number has not decreased at a rate comparable to the increase in processor speeds.
 Disk I/O is often the bottleneck for reads, as well as for transaction commits.
 The long disk latency increases not only the time to access a data item, but also limits the number of accesses per second.1

 We can make a database system less disk bound by increasing the size of the database buffer.
 Advances in main-memory technology let us construct large main memories at relatively low cost.
 Today, commercial 64-bit systems can support main memories of tens of gigabytes.
 Oracle TimesTen is a currently available main-memory database.
 Additional information on main-memory databases is given in the references in the bibliographical notes.